 For iPhone users, the most common problem we encounter is that we haven’t enough space on our iPhone.
 Soon after you get your new iPhone, you begin to cogitate how to manage your storage on iPhone.
 You try hard to make the most of the 8GB/16GB of space available.
 But the longer you use your iPhone, the more frequent the storage issue happens.
 Even 64GB iPhone users cannot store everything they like on iPhone.
 But don't worry, here are 5 tips to manage and maximize your iPhone storage quickly.

-Instead of going through manual ways to manage your iOS 1 storage, it's much easier to take advantage of iMyFone Umate Pro or iMyFone Umate Pro for Mac which clears all the useless files in one click.
+Instead of going through manual ways to manage your iOS 13 storage, it's much easier to take advantage of iMyFone Umate Pro which clears all the useless files in one click.

 By cleaning junk files created by iOS system and third-party apps and managing your photos, large files and apps, the excellent iPhone cleaner provides you a complete and thoughtful way to manage your iPhone space.
 And this software applies to both Windows and Mac!